 The accompanying BBQ sauce surprised me, in that it wasn’t an unreasonable sugar bomb, like most are.
 A gentle sweetness was matched by some back of throat heat and a tangy fruity finish.

 Verdict: I’m slightly torn on these.
 If you have a great BBQ shop in your area, or are a mean pit master yourself – you won’t be impressed.
-It’s worth remembering your buying pre-smoked, pre-packaged, shelf stable meat.
+It’s worth remembering your buying pre-smoked, pre-packaged meat.
 Then you’re reheating it at home.
 This isn’t world class BBQ fresh from the smoker.
-In the context of what it is though – quit, easy and fun – it works, and it’s a BBQ meat you don’t often see on shelves (pulled pork being the ubiquitous BBQ in stores).
+In the context of what it is though – quick, easy and fun – it works, and it’s a BBQ meat you don’t often see on shelves (pulled pork being the ubiquitous BBQ in stores).

 For the price of just over $16 I managed to make three decent sized meals that were enjoyable and different – though I probably wouldn’t serve them up to a BBQ-fanatic.
 The packaging reckons you can make four, I wouldn’t argue with that.